relaycorp/ddos-report/README.md

 # The DDoS Report

+This is the Web site for the DDoS Report, a guide to DDoS mitigation for app developers and operators.

 ## Tech stack

 - Astro with the Starlight theme.
 - Tailwind CSS with the DaisyUI plugin.

+## Conventions

+- British English, excluding Oxford spelling (e.g. "organize"), for consistency.
+Oxford comma preferred.
+- "Internet" is capitalised when referring to the global network of networks.
+Otherwise, it's lowercase (e.g. "the internet layer").

 ## AI prompts